Rydberg atoms for electric field gradiometry

-\textit{Sensing of Electric Fields --} The effects discussed above provide the ingredients for creating a quantum sensor using arrays of Rydberg atoms.
-Based on the geometry outlined in Fig.~\ref{fig.tweezer_arrangement}, we consider a two-dimensional tweezer array with atoms regularly spaced along each row, while the interval between the rows is much larger than the atom-atom separation.
-Different atom spacings serve as a probe of the distinct blockade radii produced by the specific uniform electric fields.
-This feature, quantified by the maximum fidelity $F_{max}$, can be effectively exploited to get information about the electric field which the atoms experience.
-We note that, in an experimental setting, the fidelity of state $|1_1,...,1_N\rangle$ is directly accessible by measuring the Rydberg excitation state of each atom~\cite{urban2009observation,saffman2010quantum}.
-The flexibility in controlling the geometry can be used to perform multiple measurements in a single shot.
+\textit{Sensing of Electric Fields --} { In this section, we show how the electric field dependence of the Rydberg blockade can be exploited to realize an electric field quantum sensor capable of probing measurements of spatially varying electric fields $E(x,y)$ with resolutions of the order of micrometers.
+Using the geometry outlined in Fig.~\ref{fig.tweezer_arrangement}, we consider a two-dimensional tweezer array with pitch $R_{\text{pitch}}$, in which $N = 4$ atoms separated by a distance $R$ form a square sensor cell, while the distance between cells, $R_\text{cell}$, is set to be much larger than the atom-atom separation such that the Rydberg interactions between different cells is negligible.
+The electric-field-induced change in the blockade radius is quantified by the maximum fidelity $F_{max}$ and can be effectively exploited to extract direct information about the electric field experienced by the atoms within a given cell.
+In an experimental setting, the fidelity of the state $|1_1,\cdots,1_N\rangle$ can be directly accessed by measuring the Rydberg excitation state of each atom~\cite{urban2009observation,saffman2010quantum}.